sytpb/aws-best-solution/README.md

 **In a secondary region, create a global table of the DynamoDB table and replicate the auto-scaling group and application load balancer.
 Use Route 53 DNS failover to automatically route traffic to the resources in the secondary region.
 Set up the AWS Well-Architected Tool to easily get recommendations for improving your workloads based on the AWS best practices**<br>
 *Key word: Region failover, Route53 failover, Well-Architected Tool, DynamoDB global table*

-## Auto scaling ASG, ELB, scaling policy
+## Auto scaling ASG, ELB, scaling policy, cache,
 **#1**.An Auto Scaling group (ASG) of Linux EC2 instances has an Amazon FSx for OpenZFS file system with basic monitoring enabled in CloudWatch.
 The Solutions Architect noticed that the legacy web application hosted in the ASG takes a long time to load.
 After checking the instances, the Architect noticed that the ASG is not launching more instances as it should be, even though the servers already have high memory usage.

 Which of the following options should the Architect implement to solve this issue?